A highly sensitive PCR test for indicating avian bornavirus

 may be sent, or a series of three fecal collections one week apart

 is recommended.
-Each sample is $30 or 10 samples
+Each sample is $50 or 10 or more samples for $45

-for $250.
-A link to the submission form is located on the
+each.
+A link to the submission form is located on the right of this

-right of this webpage.
-NOTE: Our research is indicating
+webpage.
+NOTE: Our research is indicating that a choanal

-that a choanal swab is the best sample method for finding
+swab is the best sample method for finding ABV.

 The sample should be placed in a leak-proof tube.
 If